 \textbf{Firstly, the models performed better on implicit tasks than on explicit tasks} (with an average gain of +7.9\%).
 Through analysis of tasks and model responses, we found that in implicit tasks, video creators often embed implicit meanings throughout the entire video, resulting in abundant visual cues that can support reasoning.
 This reduces the requirements for multi-modal reasoning and clue localization.
 In contrast, explicit tasks demand finer-grained reasoning and the ability to identify specific evidence.
 For example, in the implicit task at the bottom of Figure \ref{fig:benchmark_intro}, many frames provide clues suggesting that the girl symbolizes good luck (e.g., room number, flowers, lighting, weather, etc.).
 In contrast, the explicit task at the top contains only a few key frames where the hidden lighter in magician's hand can be seen.

 \textbf{Secondly, the models performed particularly poorly on \textit{Counterintuitive Reasoning (CIR)}, \textit{Sequential Structure Reasoning (SSR)}, and \textit{Comment Matching (CM)} tasks}.
-For CIR and SSR tasks, poor performance mainly stems from the limited ability of current models to perform multi-frame reasoning.
+For CIR and SSR, poor performance mainly stems from the limited ability of models to perform multi-frame reasoning.
 These two tasks require the model to reason on long-range videos, rather than relying on internal knowledge.
 However, instead of analyzing to locate evidences in other frames, models often rely on surface-level visual perception of the question frame, followed by textual reasoning over question and options.
-For CM tasks, the results highlight a significant gap between model and human capabilities in implicit reasoning.
-While humans can infer underlying information such as humor and emotion with minimal cognitive effort~\cite{krishna-etal-2022-rankgen}, current models consistently fail to capture such subtleties.
+For CM, the results highlight a significant gap between model and human capabilities in implicit reasoning.
+While humans can infer underlying information such as humor and emotion with minimal cognitive effort~\citep{krishna-etal-2022-rankgen}, current models consistently fail to capture such subtleties.

-\textbf{Human Performance.} Humans achieved an average score of 86\%, which highlights a significant human-model gap.
-Although studies suggest that models achieved human-level performance on text tasks~\cite{guo2025deepseek, openai2023gpt4}, models still lag behind on multimodal reasoning tasks.
+\textbf{Human Performance.} Humans achieved an average score of 86\%, highlighting a significant human-model gap.
+Although studies suggest models reached human-level performance on text tasks~\citep{guo2025deepseek, openai2023gpt4}, they still lag on multimodal reasoning.
 Humans can identify clues in videos easily, while models tend to focus on question frames rather than exploring other evidence frames.
 Specially, unlike models, humans perform slightly worse on implicit tasks, which is mainly due to the challenges posed by highly abstract implicit understanding in art and philosophy.